Cuts Left Open: Care Instructions

 • Apply more petroleum jelly and replace the bandage as needed.

-• Prop up the injured area on a pillow anytime you sit or lie down during the next 3 days.
+• Prop up the area on a pillow anytime you sit or lie down during the next 3 days.
 Try to keep it above the level of your heart.
 This will help reduce swelling.

 • If the doctor gave you a prescription medicine for pain, take it as prescribed.